304 North Cardinal St.

 - Stop printing brochures, newsletters, and catalogs.
 Try out digital versions instead.

-- Shred printed paper and reuse as packing material.
+- Shred printed paper and reuse it as packing material.

 - Stop using k cups!
 Or, at least make arrangements to recycle them.